adam-p/yesterday-i-learned/random.md

 1. Chrome for iOS makes requests to `http://localhost:0` for [URL verification][newrelic].
 1. You once played poker with Lou (Louis J. Montulli II, The Netscape guy) in Sunnyvale.
 You did not win.
 Nor did he.
 Then again, you spent $20 and he went all-out.
 1. If you're the person talking to someone in a noisy club, speak at the person's shoulder and not their ear.
-1. An [aye-aye][wikipedia 12] is an animal.
-1. [Imago][m]: the insect after last stage of moulting, before the insect matures.
-1. Butterfly larvae in the *Papilionidae* family have antannae called [Osmeterium][m 2] that produce foul-smelling terpenes.
 1. Origins of [rekt][reddit 11]
 1. [*Beer shits*][poopreport] are caused by alcohol poisoning and death of gut flora that digest soluble fibres.
 1. [The Mummies of Venzone][wondercabinet] are rapidly dehydrated (and thus preserved) by the fungus *Hypha tombicina*.